FeelPr/export-by-group-recursive/README.md

 # Export By Group (Recursive)

 A powerful and flexible Aseprite script to export your layers and groups intelligently.
-Designed by **Feel** ([https://www.instagram.com/feel.pixels/](https://www.instagram.com/feel.pixels/)) & ChatGPT, this script enables professional export workflows for artists working with layered sprites, dioramas, or modular elements.
+Designed by **Feel** ([https://www.instagram.com/feel.pixels/](https://www.instagram.com/feel.pixels/)) & ChatGPT, this script enables professional export workflows for artists working with layered sprites or modular elements.

 ---